 From there, you can take leadership positions in these clubs or use them as the starting point for your own projects, or even create your own club!

 Many students find that their school doesn’t offer an activity for their specific interest, like going to medical school or watching classic movies, and so they start their own.
 Self-started extracurricular activities are often particularly great ways to demonstrate leadership on college applications.

 But extracurricular activities are more than just clubs — they’re also summer activities, part-time jobs, volunteering in the community, and many other activities that combine your interests with action!
 The best extracurricular activities are those that you were strongly committed to and worked hard in over the course of high school, because you genuinely cared about what the extracurricular was all about.
-Get more ideas for extracurricular activities.

 Admissions officers like to see an “upward trend” when they examine students’ high school transcripts.
 This means that you took gradually harder and harder classes, and also either maintained high levels of academic success or got better grades every year.